Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 - Drenching night sweats

 The last three symptoms (weight loss, fever, and night sweats) are classified as "B symptoms."
-B symptoms are used in staging Hodgkin disease and can indicate that more aggressive treatment will be required.
+B symptoms are used in staging HD and can indicate that more aggressive treatment will be required.

-Sometimes people with Hodgkin disease do not experience any symptoms, or symptoms may not appear until the cancer is very advanced.
+Sometimes people with HD do not experience any symptoms, or symptoms may not appear until the cancer is very advanced.
 Enlarged lymph nodes can also be caused by many noncancerous conditions, such as infections.

-The doctor will take a medical history and perform a physical examination.
-If these procedures indicate Hodgkin disease, a number of additional tests may be needed to either rule out other diseases or confirm HD and determine the extent of the cancer.
+The health care provider will take a medical history and perform a physical examination.
+If these procedures indicate HD, a number of additional tests may be needed to either rule out other diseases or confirm HD and determine the extent of the cancer.

 Blood tests are performed to measure white and red blood cells, blood protein levels, the uric acid level, blood proteins, and the liver's function.

-Chest X-Ray: A chest x-ray may show lymph nodes in the chest, where Hodgkin disease usually starts.
+A chest x-ray may show lymph nodes in the chest, where HD usually starts.
 It is a useful step for detecting enlarged lymph nodes.

-Positron Emission Tomography (PET): PET scans combined with CT scans can help doctors clarify the location of the cancer.
+PET scans combined with CT scans can help in clarifying the location of the cancer.
 PET scans can also provide information on whether or not an enlarged lymph node is benign or cancerous and can be used for staging lymphomas.
 PET scans may also help determine treatment response, if any residual cancer exists, and if a person has achieved remission.

-A biopsy of the suspicious lymph node is the definitive way to diagnose Hodgkin disease.
+A biopsy of the suspicious lymph node is the definitive way to diagnose HD.
 The lymph node sample will be examined by a pathologist for the presence of Reed-Sternberg cells or other abnormal features.

 The type of biopsy performed depends in part on the location and accessibility of the lymph node.
-The doctor may surgically remove the entire lymph node (excisional biopsy) or a small part of it (incisional biopsy).
+The surgeon may remove the entire lymph node (excisional biopsy) or a small part of it (incisional biopsy).
 In some cases, fine needle aspiration is used to withdraw a small amount of tissue from the lymph node.
-Biopsies of bone marrow may also be performed in people with existing Hodgkin disease to see if the cancer has spread to the marrow.
+Biopsies of bone marrow may also be performed in people with existing HD to see if the cancer has spread to the bone marrow.

-Hodgkin disease is considered one of the most curable forms of cancer, especially if it is diagnosed and treated early.
-Unlike other cancers, Hodgkin disease is even potentially curable in late stages.
+HD is considered one of the most curable forms of cancer, especially if it is diagnosed and treated early.
+Unlike other cancers, HD is even potentially curable in late stages.

 - Being male